Dil Dosti Dance: Plot

 Kria moves to Mumbai with her mother to study at St. Louis College.
 She starts a war with college General Secretary Reyansh "Rey" Singhania when they end up in jail after a dance battle at a party and becomes Cultural Secretary Sharon Rai Prakash's enemy.
 Kria discovers that the college has a dance group: the Dazzlers/Dazzlings.
 In the first few days of college, Kria is bullied by the Dazzlers except Rey.
 During the footloose audition, she meets Swayam Shekhawat.
 Swayam has a massive crush on Sharon but is insulted by her since he is a Weakling.
-Infuriated by this, Kria and a few others form a dance group called the Weaklings, who challenge the Dazzlers in footloose.
-The Dazzlers consists of Rey, Sharon, Vicky, Nil, Simmi and Rinni and Weaklings consists of Kria, Swayam, Neha, Bharath, Amar and Vishaka.
+Infuriated by this, Kria and a few others form a dance group called the Weaklings, who challenge the Dazzlers in a footloose.
+The Dazzlers consist of Rey, Sharon, Vicky, Nil, Simmi and Rinni and Weaklings consist of Kria, Swayam, Neha, Bharath, Amar and Vishaka.

 Sharon despises the Weaklings, especially Kria, and is irked by her growing friendship with Rey.
 During Rose Day, she creates a big misunderstanding between the two, which causes Kria to slap Rey.
 Rey starts hating Kria after the incident, and they pull pranks to demoralise each other.
 Kria becomes uncomfortable seeing Rey and Sharon dance together on Rose Day, while Swayam cheats and makes Kria the Rose Queen.
 To make up for this, he sends gifts to Sharon as a secret admirer.
 Sharon becomes overjoyed on seeing gifts from her admirer and desperately wants to find out his identity.